-For 2018 we have created a site-based performance project at Royal Holloway, University of London called Staging Suffrage working with archival research into the lives of 6 diverse suffragists and suffragettes, including examining the lives of little known working class suffragettes, interweaving new writing with fragments of original suffragette plays.
+This year we have collaborated with Royal Holloway, University of London creating Staging Suffrage, a performance project working with archival research into the lives of 6 diverse suffragists and suffragettes.
 The performance examines the diversity of activities of the suffrage movement, including Mary Neale’s folk dance, Mary Garrud’s Jujitsu movement, Actresses’ Franchise League founder, Winifred Mayo, and student’s experiences from the diaries of Kate Perry Fry.

-Staging Suffrage has been extremely successful already.
-Our first outing, on the centenary of the Representation of the People Act on February 6th, was a staged march in Egham.
-This event gathered a great deal of press attention locally, nationally and internationally, with pictures of our student participants featuring in BBC Online, TIME magazine, The Times, The Washington Post, the Sunday Post, and as one of the Guardian’s photos of the day,
+Staging Suffrage has hit the headlines, on the centenary of the Representation of the People Act on February 6th, we staged a protest march in Egham which gathered press attention locally, nationally and internationally, with pictures of our student participants featuring in BBC Online, TIME magazine, The Times, The Washington Post, the Sunday Post, and as one of the Guardian’s photos of the day,

 We went on to examine the lives of legacy of suffragettes in performances around Royal Holloway on International Women's Day, and in the college's Play!
 Festival and Festival of History.
 Performances takes place around the spaces and places of the new Emily Wilding Davison Library on campus, the library which has been names to commemorate Royal Holloway's former student who died in 1913.